 Have fun in the sun and take care

-With summer now in full swing and temperatures set to soar, there has never been a better time to explore everything Redbridge has to offer.
+With summer in full swing and another heatwave on the horizon, there’s never been a better time to explore everything Redbridge has to offer.

 We want you to have fun but also to be mindful of yourself and your family as the heat rises and places become busier.